XMegaForArduino/patches/README.md

 If a feature has been implemented in a newer version of the software, please use the newer version rather than relying on the patch.

+NOTE:  the patches were tested on FreeBSD using its 'ports' system.
+As a result, other packaging systems (such as Debian) may require minor changes or a change in the name for it to work properly.

+Additionally, the FreeBSD gcc 4.5.1 patch contains startup code modifications that have been patched upstream by the gcc developers in later versions.
+You can edit the patch files to remove this if you do not need it.
+Debian and Ubuntu already have their own fix for the same bug.
+The affected file is 'gcc/config/avr/libgcc.S' (it is a C++ startup bug, unpreserved regs).